jnields/node-fetch/README.md

     headers: {},        // request headers. format is the identical to that accepted by the Headers constructor (see below)
     body: null,         // request body. can be null, a string, a Buffer, a Blob, or a Node.js Readable stream
     redirect: 'follow', // set to `manual` to extract redirect headers, `error` to reject redirect
+    signal: null,       // pass an instance of AbortSignal to optionally abort requests

     // The following properties are node-fetch extensions
     follow: 20,         // maximum redirect count.
 0 to not follow redirect
-    timeout: 0,         // req/res timeout in ms, it resets on redirect.
+    timeout: 0,         // *DEPRECATED in favor of signal* req/res timeout in ms, it resets on redirect.
 0 to disable (OS limit applies)
     compress: true,     // support gzip/deflate content encoding. false to disable
     size: 0,            // maximum response body size in bytes.
 0 to disable
     agent: null         // http(s).Agent instance, allows custom proxy, certificate etc.